 Here are some of the common symptoms of uveitis :

 - Pain or swelling in the eyes

 - Enhanced Sensitivity to light

 Ayurvedic Treatment Of Uveitis

-In order to treat uveitis, it is imperative to consider Ayurveda treatment so as to cure this disease permanently.
-Ayurveda treatment without steroids is safe for uveitis and can avert problems associated with this disease.
+In order to treat uveitis, it is imperative to consider Ayurveda eye treatment so as to cure this disease permanently.
+Uveitis treatment is safe for and can avert problems associated with thttps://www.ayurprakash.com/ayurvedic-eye-treatment/his disease.
 Ayurvedic medicines are effective in eliminating inflammation completely and providing nourishment to the retina.
 There are a number of Ayurveda medicines that can provide relief for a maximum time.
-These medicines must be taken for a minimum 6 months to a maximum 1 year or depending upon the patient's condition that too after consultation with an Ayurvedic eye specialist.
+These medicines must be taken for a minimum of 6 months to a maximum of 1 year or depending upon the patient’s condition that too after consultation with an Ayurvedic eye specialist.